DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 We'll use *flags* / tags / values that tell us more about each line of dialogue.
 Each dialogue interaction is defined by a series of flags that apply to all dialogue interactions, as well as unique tags that only apply to certain dialogue lines.

+In order for a line to be considered to be played, all of the flags must be true.

 To break it down further, dialogue interactions will have flags like:
-- PlaysInAreas: the list of areas of the game the interaction can be played in (1, 2, 3)
+- PlaysInAreas: the list of areas of the game the interaction can be played in (1, 2, 3).
+If the player is not in one of the valid areas, then this interaction will not play.
-- PlaysInInteractionTypes: the list of interaction types the interaction can be played in (run start, room clear, room enter)
+- PlaysInInteractionTypes: the list of interaction types the interaction can be played in (run start, room clear, room enter).
+If the dialogue interaction trigger is not one of the valid types, then this interaction will not play.
-- UniqueTags: A list of unique boolean flags that MUST be true in order for this interaction to play (Killed first boss, has died yet,)
+- UniqueTags: A list of unique boolean flags that MUST be true in order for this interaction to play (Killed first boss, has died yet, etc.)

 ### Forced Dialogue Lines